2023–2025 Sundhnúkur eruptions: December 2023 earthquakes

-It was determined that the magma accumulating beneath Svartsengi was most likely feeding the 15 km Sundhnúksgígar crater chain, where the magma intrusion occurred.
-Deformations are still being measured at stations near the conduit, but it is believed that this is due to the land uplift occurring at Svartsengi.
+It was determined that the magma accumulating beneath Svartsengi was most likely feeding the dike beneath Grindavík, oriented along the approximately 15 km Sundhnúksgígar crater chain, where the magma intrusion occurred.
+Deformations are still being measured at stations near the dike, but these are now mainly interpreted as due to the land uplift occurring at Svartsengi.
 At the beginning of December 2023, recent GPS data from the Icelandic Meteorological Office (IMO) showed that the land had risen above its level prior to the start of the earthquake series at the end of October 2023.
 Professor Þorvaldur Þórðarson, a volcanology expert from the University of Iceland, theorised that this elevation could be attributed to a combination of tectonic movements and magma build-up.
 Notably, the pronounced terrestrial shifts on 10 November 2023 may have facilitated the migration of magma from deeper reservoirs to more superficial ones.